ModelShield: Adaptive and Robust Watermark against Model Extraction Attack: Experiments and Analysis

 The effectiveness and learnability are gauged using the sentence watermark score or watermark score, as elucidated in our watermark verification method.
-Robustness is evaluated based on the retention of the watermark despite the aggressiveness of the watermarked data.
-If the watermark remains detectable post-attack, we consider it robust.
+Robustness is evaluated by whether the watermark can retain its effectiveness after being attacked.
 Harmlessness is evaluated by the impact of the watermark on the language model's performance in its intended tasks.
-We evaluated the harmlessness from two perspectives: firstly, the harmlessness of the watermarked text, where we observed if there's any decrease in output quality from the victim model ($M_V$) after incorporating the watermark mechanism.
-Secondly, we evaluate harmlessness post-watermark training by comparing the task performance of the imitation model ($M_I$) trained with watermarked data against a model ($M_L$) trained with non-watermarked data.
+We evaluated the harmlessness from two perspectives: firstly, the harmlessness of the watermarked text, where we observed if there was any decrease in output linguistic quality from the victim model ($M_V$) after incorporating the watermarking mechanism.
+Secondly, we evaluate harmlessness by comparing the task performance of the imitation model ($M_I$) trained with watermarked data against a model ($M_L$) trained with non-watermarked data.
 Specifically, we assess the language model's QA task performance using BLEU \cite{BLEU} and ROUGE \cite{rouge} metrics based on human gold standards.
-The specific calculation formulas of BLEU and ROUGE we used is in appendix \ref{calculation}.